linode/docs/docs/guides/uptime/loadbalancing/load-balancing-fundamentals/index.md

 ### High Availability

 Planned or not, server and network outages are a fact of life.
 Load balancing helps by rerouting traffic around offline resources.
-For example, you could take specific servers offline for software upgrades, while a load balancer continues to send requests to remaining online servers.
+For example, you could take specific backend servers offline for software upgrades, while a load balancer continues to send requests to remaining online backend servers.
 In a global load balancing scenario, you could route traffic away from specific data centers in case of network outages.

-Availability can be a double-edged sword, however.
-One potential drawback of load balancers is that they can represent a single point of failure.
-For this reason, it’s common to deploy load balancers with high availability (HA) support.
+Looking beyond the backend machines powering the application, it's also important that the load balancer is not a single point of failure.
+For this reason, it’s common to deploy a load balancer with high availability (HA) support.
+This means that your load balancer has built-in redundancy and is replicated on at least two machines.
+In case the primary machine goes down, traffic is automatically routed to another machine with the same load balancer configuration.
 In mission-critical cases, a global server load balancer might send requests to a standby data center when active data centers are unreachable.

 ### Traffic Management